 Investment management continues to be a key strategic focus, including both monitoring externally managed funds and the strategic investment decisions being made by the Fund.
 The Fund's funding policy is to achieve a fully funded status over a 20 year period whilst keeping contribution rates as constant as possible and balancing the competing aims of prudence and affordability.

-Financial statem ents audit Pages 8-14 Risk / area of focus Risk identified Change from PY Details Management override of controls Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
-Valuation of complex investment (unquoted) Inherent risk Risk now incorporated into our consideration of management override above.
-Valuation of complex investments was identified as an area of higher inherent risk during the 2016/17 audit.
-This year we have refined our approach and will consider this risk as part of our consideration of the fraud risk around management override Materiality Net Assets per 2016/17 financial statements £2.2 billion Planning materiality £44m Planning materiality (PM) - the amount over which we anticipate misstatements would influence the economic decisions of a user of the financial statements.
-We have determined this to be £44.0 million (2016/17: £18 million), representing 2% of net assets reported in the 2016/17 financial statements.
-The increase from prior year reflects auditing standards requiring lower materiality levels to be set in the first year of audit engagements, which no longer apply to the Pension Fund in 2017/18.
-Tolerable Error £22m Tolerable error (TE) - materiality at an individual account balance, which is set so as to reduce to an acceptably low level that the aggregate of uncorrected and undetected misstatements exceeds PM.
-We have set this at 50% of PM, being £22.0 million (2016/17: £9 million).
-Summary of Audit Differences whether individual y or accumulated w D) Nominal amount - the amount below which misstatements with other misstatements, would not have a material effect on the Code of Audit Practice we will report all adjusted and unadjusted differences more than £250,000.
+Financial statements audit Pages 8-14

+Risk / area of focus Risk identified Change from PY Details Misstatements due to fraud or error Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
+We have determined that the way management could be most likely to override controls is by manipulating the value of the year-end investment asset balances posted in totality to the accounts at year-end.
+Valuation of complex investment (unquoted) Significant risk Identified as a separate significant risk.
+No change in the area of focus.
+Valuation of complex investments was incorporated into our assessment of risk of fraud and error in the prior year audit.
+We have refined our approach in the current year and have identified this as a separate significant risk given the complexity around valuations in this area.

+Materiality

+Net Assets per 2017/18 financial statements £2.3 billion

+Planning materiality £45.7m

+Planning materiality (PM) - the amount over which we anticipate misstatements would influence the economic decisions of a user of the financial statements.
+We have determined this to be £45.7 million (2017/18: £44.0 million), representing 2% of net assets reported in the 2017/18 financial statements.

+Tolerable Error £22.85m Tolerable error (TE) - materiality at an individual account balance, which is set so as to reduce to an acceptably low level that the aggregate of uncorrected and undetected misstatements exceeds PM.
+We have set this at 50% of PM, being £22.85 million (2017/18: £22.0 million).
+Where appropriate we also identify areas where misstatement at a lower level than our standard materiality might influence the reader of the financial statements, and audit to a lower materiality in these cases.

+Summary of Audit Differences £250,000

+Summary of Audit Differences (SAD) Nominal amount - the amount below which misstatements whether individually or accumulated with other misstatements, would not have a material effect on the financial statements.
+In line with the Code of Audit Practice we will report all adjusted and unadjusted differences more than £250,000.

+Executive summary (continued)